The example counselling session

 Zed had said he had difficulties at school and with memory, but he immediately understood this cyclic logic.
 Fortuitously, the critical elements of the cyclic intervention were on his belt, which could help him remember this new understanding of his gambling.

-Later, he said, “Perhaps I’m not so crazy, like mum says.”
+Later, he said, “Mum says I’m crazy, but perhaps that’s not so right.”
 The cyclic intervention provided him with a more productive way to understand his gambling, and he seemed relieved.

-Zed had organised counselling at his lawyer’s urging, and was now involved in this session.
+Zed had organised counselling at his lawyer’s urging, but now he was engaged with his counselling session.

 After this session